C0DYM/Local-Meshcore-Config/README.md

 By default, MeshCore companions **do not relay** other users’ traffic.
 This reduces congestion and relies on dedicated repeaters/room servers for forwarding.

-**Repeat Mode** makes a companion behave more like Meshtastic’s flooding strategy (more devices relaying packets), which can help in temporary off-grid situations but can also increase congestion and duplicates in a fixed infrastructure mesh.
+**Repeat Mode** makes a companion behave more like Meshtastic’s flooding strategy (more devices relaying packets), which can help in temporary off-grid situations.

 MeshCore’s standard routing architecture is optimized for fixed-node meshes and supports up to **64 hops** (compared to **7** on Meshtastic), which is one reason the default behavior avoids flooding from every handheld.

-### Repeat Mode requirements (must coordinate)
+### Repeat Mode requirements
 If you enable companion Repeat Mode:
 - You must use **918 MHz** when Repeat Mode is enabled
 - You must **type it in** and apply the settings
 - You must coordinate and match settings with the other users you want to mesh with

-> ⚠️ This is not intended for everyday use on the Emerald Coast mesh profile unless the community explicitly standardizes it.

 ---

 ## Join Test (Verify Your Setup)
 After saving settings and rebooting:

-### Basic checks ✅
+### Basic checks
 - You can connect in the app without errors (or errors clear after an app restart)
 - Run **Tools → Discover Nearby Nodes**
-- You see at least one nearby repeater/room server (if you’re in range)
+- You see at least one nearby repeater/room server (if in range)
-- Send a test message in the Public Channel and confirm someone receives/replies
+- Send a test message in the Public Channel and see if additional nodes repeat your message "Heard 2 Repeats"

 ---